Attention deficit hyperactivity disorder predominantly inattentive: Treatment

 Although ADHD has most often been treated with medication, medications do not cure ADHD.
-They are used solely to treat the symptoms associated with this disorder and the symptoms will come back once the medication stops.
+They are used solely to treat its symptoms, which return when the medication is stopped.

 Medication

-Stimulants are typically formulated in fast and slow-acting as well as short and long-acting formulations.
-The fast-acting amphetamine mixed salts (Adderall) and its derivatives, with short and long-acting formulations bind to the trace amine associated receptor and triggers the release of dopamine into the synaptic cleft.
-They may have a better cardiovascular disease profile than methylphenidate and potentially better tolerated.
+Stimulants are typically formulated into short and long-acting types.
+These are often referred to as 'instant release' and 'extended release', respectively.

+The fast-acting amphetamine mixed salts (Adderall) and its derivatives are often used, with short and long-acting formulations binding to the trace amine associated receptor and triggering the release of dopamine into the synaptic cleft.
+These medications may have a better cardiovascular disease profile than methylphenidate and potentially better tolerated.

 The fast-acting methylphenidate (well known under the trade name Ritalin) is a dopamine reuptake inhibitor.
 In the short term, methylphenidate is well tolerated.
 However, long-term studies have not been conducted in adults, and concerns about long-term effects like increases in blood pressure have not been established.

 The slow and long-acting nonstimulant atomoxetine (Strattera), is primarily a norepinephrine reuptake inhibitor and, to a lesser extent, a dopamine reuptake inhibitor.
 It is sometimes prescribed in adults who do not get enough vigilant concentration response from mixed amphetamine salts (Adderall) or get too many side effects.
 It is also approved for ADHD by the US Food and Drug Administration.

 The use of cholinergic adjunctive medications is uncommon and their clinical effects are poorly researched; consequently, cholinergics such as galantamine or varenicline would be off label use for ADHD.
 New nicotinic cholinergic medications in development for ADHD are pozanicline, ABT-418, and ABT-894.

 Prognosis

 Self-esteem

 In some cases, children who enjoy learning may develop a sense of fear when faced with structured or planned work, especially long or group-based assignments that require extended focus, even if they thoroughly understand the topic.
 Children with ADHD-PI may be at greater risk of academic failures and early withdrawal from school.
-Teachers and parents may make incorrect assumptions about the behaviors and attitudes of a child with ADHD-PI, and may provide them with frequent and erroneous negative feedback (e.g. "careless", "you're irresponsible", "you're immature", "you're lazy", "you don't care/show any effort", "you just aren't trying", etc.).
+Teachers and parents may make incorrect assumptions about the behaviors and attitudes of a child with ADHD-PI, and may provide them with frequent and erroneous negative feedback (e.g. "you're careless", "you're irresponsible", "you're immature", "you're lazy", "you don't care/show any effort", "you just aren't trying", etc.).

 The inattentive children may realize on some level that they are somehow different internally from their peers.
 However, they are also likely to accept and internalize the continuous negative feedback, creating a negative self-image that becomes self-reinforcing.
 If these children progress into adulthood undiagnosed or untreated, their inattentiveness, ongoing frustrations, and poor self-image frequently create numerous and severe problems maintaining healthy relationships, succeeding in postsecondary schooling, or succeeding in the workplace.
 These problems can compound frustrations and low self-esteem, and will often lead to the development of secondary pathologies including anxiety disorders, mood disorders, and substance abuse.